External Ids for SP1 Gene

 GeneCards Summary for SP1 Gene

 SP1 (Sp1 Transcription Factor) is a Protein Coding gene.
-Diseases associated with SP1 include Huntington Disease and Hiv-1.
-Among its related pathways are Validated targets of C-MYC transcriptional repression and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is SP3.
+Diseases associated with SP1 include Huntington Disease and Keratoconus.
+Among its related pathways are Aldosterone synthesis and secretion and Mitophagy - animal.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is SP4.

 UniProtKB/Swiss-Prot for SP1 Gene